Dangerous asbestos levels could pose risks to students, teachers in Philadelphia schools

 A reporter alerted the school district about the results within hours.

-Locke, the district’s environmental director, consulted with Jerry Roseman, the environmental science director for the Philadelphia Federation of Teachers.
+Locke, the district’s environmental director, consulted with Jerry Roseman, the environmental consultant for the Philadelphia Federation of Teachers.
 “He was very adamant about going in and taking a look at that and doing something in response,” Locke said in an interview.
 “So we did.”

 Within a week, the A Team was back at Olney — after school hours — to address the 8.5 million-fiber hot spot.